-3-9 credits.
-Field Experience COM 600
+COM 600 Field Experience 3-9 credits.

-A student with significant accomplishments in the department may be granted permission by the department chairman to engage in field experience.
+A student with significant accomplishments in the department may be granted permission by the chairman to engage in field experience.
 Assignments depend on the availability of suitable programs.
 The instructor assigned to consult in the study agrees to guide and evaluate the quality of work and research undertaken.
 The field experiences must relate to the area of communication in which the student has specialized in the department.
-The number of credits awarded is determined by the department chairman.
-The student must maintain a comprehensive daily log of work activities, and must attend a series of seminars during the field experience period.
-Prerequisites: permission of department chairman.
+The number of credits awarded is determined by the chairman.
+The student must maintain a comprehensive daily log of work activities and attend a series of seminars during the field experience period.
+Prerequisites: Permission of chairman.
 Offered as students qualify.
 Day.